tsw-codes/CS313/hw11README.md

 ## How to Compile and Run

-### Step 1: Assemble the code
+ Assemble the code

-nasm -f elf32 translateToAscii.asm -o translateToAscii.o
+nasm -f elf32 -g -F dwarf -o translateToAscii.o translateToAscii.asm

+link the object file
+ ld -m elf_i386 -o translateToAscii translateToAscii.o

 ## Expected Output
 83 6A 88 DE 9A C3 54 9A